Duke Medicine nurses are dedicated to transforming patient care and raising the standards of nursing excellence.

 DUHS received American Board of Nursing Specialties Award for Nursing Certification Advocacy.
 This award recognizes health care organizations, facilities, or departments that are strong advocates of specialty nursing certification.
 This is well-deserved recognition of DUHS Certification Councils’ efforts to promote a work culture that values and encourages nursing certification.

-The North Carolina Nurses Association (NCNA) Professional Practice Advisory’s Hallmarks of a Healthy Workplace was awarded to Duke Raleigh Hospital as well as selected units of Durham Regional Hospital and Duke University Hospital.
+The North Carolina Nurses Association (NCNA) Professional Practice Advisory’s Hallmarks of a Healthy Workplace was awarded to Duke Raleigh Hospital as well as selected units of Duke Regional Hospital and Duke University Hospital.